 The first day of school is an opportunity.
 It’s a chance to let students know what they can expect from you and your class.
-Will the class be teacher centered or student centered?
-Will they work in isolation or in collaborative groups?
+Will the class be teacher-centered or student-centered?
+Will they work in isolation or collaborative groups?
 Will they be challenged or not?

 Unfortunately, many teachers spend the first day of school reading their syllabus to their students and explaining all of the classroom norms and rules.
 It isn’t that I think this information is unimportant, but the reality is that most students are so inundated with information on the first day of school they won’t remember a fraction of what you tell them.
 Students are more likely to remember the way they felt in your class…engaged, bored, excited.

-This year as I was preparing for my own first day, I realized…my 9th and 10th grade students are perfectly capable of reading, so why would I spent 20 minutes of this precious first day reading to them?
+This year as I was preparing for my first day, I realized…my 9th and 10th-grade students are perfectly capable of reading, so why would I spend 20 minutes of this precious first day reading to them?
 So, I didn’t.

 Socrative Pop Culture Space Race

-Once students have completed the learning style quiz, I break the class into teams and they compete to see which group can successfully answer the most questions in the pop culture quiz I’ve created.
+Once students have completed the learning style quiz, I break the class into teams, and they compete to see which group can successfully answer the most questions in the pop culture quiz I’ve created.
 I run the quiz as a space race.
 Each group is assigned a different color icon (rocket, bicycle, unicorn).
-I project Socrative onto my screen, so students can see their group’s progress in relation to the other teams.
+I project Socrative onto my screen so that students can see their group’s progress in relation to the other teams.